nadeem-ds/nadeem-ds/README.md

-- 👋 Hi, I’m @nadeem-ds
+- 👋 Hi, I’m Md Nadeem Anwar
 - 👀 I’m interested in ...
+React development , React native development , Machine Learning, Data Science
 - 🌱 I’m currently learning ...
+Data sceince
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... yes
-- 📫 How to reach me ...
+- 📫 How to reach me ...   https://www.linkedin.com/in/mdnadeemanwards2023/

 <!---
 nadeem-ds/nadeem-ds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.